MooersLab/tmux-rocks/README.md

 ## The hierarchy: sessions, windows, and panes.

 1. *Sessions* are at the same level as a terminal session.
-Each tab in iterm2 could be mapped to a different session.
+Each tab in *iTerm2* could be mapped to a different session.
 2. A *Window* corresponds to a terminal window or a single tab.
 Windows are numbered and can be renamed.
-Your single tab in iterm2 can be split into ten tmux windows.
+Your single tab in *iTerm2* can be split into ten tmux windows.
 3. A *pane* corresponds to the panes of a split window.
-The numbering of panes starts at 0; this too can be reset.
+The numbering of panes starts at 0; this, too, can be reset.
 Panes can also be named.
 The terminal sessions in each pane are independent.

 The coordinates of a pane are <session-name>:#.#
-The first pound sign is the index number of the window.
+The first hashmark is the index number of the window.
 This number can be substituted with the name of the window.
-The second pound sign is the index number of the pane.
+The second hashmark sign is the index number of the pane.
 Only panes are referred to by their number in this coordinate system.

 ## Cheatsheet